caly-pso/technical_writing/clone_a_portfolio_site/clone_and_edit.md

 # About:

 I created this website to improve my own skills and am happy to share it!
-To see my other projects check out my [GitHub](https://github.com/caly-pso).
+To see my other projects, check out my [GitHub](https://github.com/caly-pso).

 <!-- To learn how to make your own website, similar to mine, [check out how it was made](https://github.com/caly-pso/caly-pso.github.io/blob/main/how_to/create_a_bootstrap_website.md)! -->